Knowledge base

 - Click on the email address concerned in the table that appears.

-- Click on the Filters and rules tab from the left sidebar:
+- Click on the Rules tab from the left sidebar (or top bar):

 Configure sorting filters & rules